 COX-2 selective inhibitors have been associated with an increased risk of CV events.
 The COX-2 selective inhibitors included on the NHSGGC formulary are celecoxib and etoricoxib.
 Etodolac is also on the formulary and is believed to be selective for the inhibition of COX-2.
-The COX-2 selective inhibitors
+The COX-2 selective inhibitors and etodolac are only indicated for use in patients

-Cost for 28 days treatment (Scottish Drug /eMIMS Aug 2017)
+Cost for 28 days treatment (Scottish Drug Tariff /eMIMS Aug 2017)